Highpoint2000/LiveMap/README.md

 - To move the web server horizontally, press and hold the LiveMap button and drag and drop!

 ## History:

+### v2.1b

+- Implemented horizontal drag and drop movement of the web server (keep the LiveMap button pressed!)

 ### v2.1a